SAP/openui5-docs/docs/Diagnostics_6ec18e8.md

 In this section you can view the technical details of the app and turn on the debug sources.
 It provides the same features as the Technical Information dialog.
 Additionally, the Technical Information dialog is available on mobile devices that support multi-touch.
 For more information, see [Technical Information Dialog](Technical_Information_Dialog_616a3ef.md#loio616a3ef07f554e20a3adf749c11f64e9).

+In addition, you can see the following information:

 -   The jQuery version that is loaded from the server.
 If you want to use a specific jQuery feature, you should check whether the feature is supported in the loaded version.

 -   The bootstrap configuration, where you can check, for example, the resource root, the theme, or the libraries.
 The libraries should be listed in the `libs` configuration parameter or in the descriptor file \(recommended\), see [Descriptor for Applications, Components, and Libraries](Descriptor_for_Applications,_Components,_and_Libraries_be0cf40.md).
 To improve performance, remove unused libraries and add the libraries that you use and are not yet listed.
 These libraries are loaded as a preload file.
 We recommend to also add the `async` configuration option to the bootstrap.
 This configuration option enables asynchronous loading of modules and preload files and can, thus, further improve performance.
 For more information, see [Performance: Speed Up Your App](Performance_Speed_Up_Your_App_408b40e.md).